migmorales22/SSH-Nested-Loop-Multivendor/README.md

 # SSH-Nested-Loop-Multivendor

-An amazing tool to get config about the Routers and Switches deployed around your Service Provider.
+An amazing tool to get config about the Routers and Switches deployed around your Service Provider using Paramiko.